quiltdata/t4/UserDocs.md

 	# add many entries at once using `update`
 	p = p.update({"baz.csv": "/path/to/baz", "bam.png": "/path/to/bam"})

-	# or grab everything in a directory at once using capture
+	# or grab everything in a directory at once using set_dir
-	p = p.capture("/path/to/folder/with/stuff/")
+	p = p.set_dir("/path/to/folder/with/stuff/")

 	# delete entries using `delete`
 	p = p.delete("bam.png")